AlessiaLionetti/Family_Treee_Scheme/README.md

 - Data Transformation
 - Statistical Analysis

+## My Contribution

+I have been working on the implementation of the function on the paternal brunch and on the paternal brunch and implemented a function to remove duplicates.
+Additionally, alongside with my pair Noelia, we worked together on C1-C2-C3 to retrieve data.

-  Code can be run on racket
+The code can be run on racket